Thoracic aortic aneurysm

 - When did you first begin experiencing symptoms?

 - Do your symptoms come and go, or do you have them all the time?

 - Do you have a family history of aneurysms or other hereditary diseases, such as Marfan syndrome?

 - Have you ever been told you have high blood pressure?

 - Does anything seem to improve your symptoms?

 - What, if anything, appears to worsen your symptoms?

 What you can do in the meantime

-If you're diagnosed with a thoracic aortic aneurysm, you should ask about the size of your aneurysm, whether your doctor has noticed any changes and how frequently you should visit your doctor for follow-up appointments.
+If you're diagnosed with a thoracic aortic aneurysm, you should ask about the size of your aneurysm, whether your health care provider has noticed any changes and how frequently you should visit your health care provider for follow-up appointments.